 The Hysteria Collective is a collective of creative women, trans and non-binary people who are creating content for likeminded people, independently.
 This is a platform for sharing the work of creatives, helping them to create a network of other creative people, building intricate projects promoting social issues and encouraging them to venture into the creative arts, unapologetically.
 It is also an excellent place to share work that can ultimately make up part of a portfolio, be that writing, art or photography.

 Started in the kitchen of a grotty university house, a team wasn’t in the initial plan.
 Since our launch in 2019, we have grown exponentially and we are always pushing to grow more.
-We now have an editorial team of seven, multiple student ambassadors across the UK and nearly 100 contributors talking about a variety of interesting topics on our platform.
+We now have an editorial team of seven, multiple student ambassadors across the UK and over 100 contributors talking about a variety of interesting topics on our platform.

 I want to contribute to The Hysteria Collective through my writing/artwork/photography.
 How do I set up an account?